 5. Siberian Huskies

-Siberian Huskies are intelligent and independent, but they can be difficult to potty train.
+Siberian Huskies are intelligent and independent but can be difficult to potty train.
 They have a high prey drive and can become easily distracted during training sessions.
-They also require a lot of exercise and mental stimulation, which can make training sessions even more challenging.

 Drug dogs have highly specialized training, but are they also trained to detect nicotine?